 Let’s be honest: Kids do all kinds of gross things sometimes, from nose-picking to nail-biting.
 There may be something primal about each of these activities, but they’re generally un-hygienic and not socially welcome.
-That’s why the sooner you can break your kids of these bad habits, the better for them and for everyone around them.
-Some common bad habits include:
+That’s why the sooner you can break your kids of these bad habits, the better for them, and for everyone around them.

 Nose-picking: If your child is a nose-picker, he or she is not alone.
 It’s one of the most common bad habits that kids pick up.
 Nose-picking is unhealthy because little fingers can introduce all kinds of bad germs into a child’s nasal membranes.
 For both little kids and big kids, it’s good to keep their hands busy with toys or books or activities so that they’re not tempted to go “digging.”
 You can help your little ones by keeping their nasal passages moist with a saline solution, with your doctor’s OK.
 Also, as soon as you see your kid reaching into his or her nose, immediately hand them a tissue.
 (If you teach them that nothing should go up their nose, this may also prevent future episodes of getting a tiny toy stuck up there.)
 If you haven’t cured them of nose-picking by the time they go to school, it will probably cure itself: Kids make fun of other kids who pick their noses, and the peer pressure will generally put an end to it sooner or later.